ohlsenjero/portf/README.md

 # portFolio

-Some examples (keep in mind I put this up as quickly as possible with no intention for it to be perfect)
+Some examples (keep in mind I put this up as quickly as possible and it is by no means perfect)

 https://rawgit.com/ohlsenjero/portf/master/index.html